TechGnome/FileImport/README.md

 _Import(string fileName,ImportConfig config)_ - Imports a file using the specified import configurations.
 Returns a DataTable with the imported data in it.

-_Peek(string fileName)_ - Imports a file using the default settings
+_Peek(string fileName)_ - Inspects the file using the default config settings and returns a `List<DataColumn>`.
+Does not actually import or inspect the data, but simply returns a List<> with the found colums based on the configuration.

-_Peek(string fileName,ImportConfig config)_ - Imports a file using the specified import configurations.
+_Peek(string fileName,ImportConfig config)_ - Imports the file using the specified import config settings and returns a `List<DataColumn>`.
+Does not actually import or inspect the data, but simply returns a List<> with the found colums based on the configuration.

 ### Import Configurations